TL;DR

 1. Cancer Cancer remains the single biggest cause of critical illness and life insurance claims in the UK.

 - The Financial Cost of Survival: Modern medicine means survival rates are improving.
 However, surviving cancer often brings a huge financial toll: time off work for treatment and recovery, travel costs to specialist hospitals, and the need for lifestyle adjustments.
-A critical illness payout is designed to absorb this financial shock.
+A critical illness claim payment is designed to absorb this financial shock.

 2. Heart and Circulatory Diseases Heart attacks and strokes are the second most common reason for claims.